JvanKatwijk/dab-cmdline/README.md

 	T H E   C A L L B A C K  F U N C T I O N S

 The ensemble  - when discovered in the selected channel - is presented as a list of strings.
-The list is handed over to the user  of the library by a user defined callback function.
+That list is handed over to the user of the library by a user defined callback function.
 The boolean parameter in this function tells whether or not an ensemble was found.
 If no ensemble was found, it is (almost) certain that there is no decent signal.

 The type of the callback function providing the program names as appearing in the ensemble, should be conformant to

 	typedef void (*cb_ensemble_t)(std::list<std::string>, bool);